VE-Survival-Server/worldmods/readme.md

-Mod of submodules of mods used on VE-Survial
+Mod of submodules of mods used on VE-Survival

 Note: It is preferable to *not* make updates directly on the VE-Survival server, and instead only pull in updates made elsewhere.
 Emergencies happen though, and cleaning things up isn't too hard.